(Disclosure: Some of the links below may be affiliate links)

-But the most important thing with Revolut is that foreign exchange transaction are free!
-There is no foreign exchange fees!
+But the essential thing with Revolut is that foreign exchange transaction is free!
+There are no foreign exchange fees!
 Since I spend around 5000 CHF in foreign currencies every year.
 My new credit card will bill me 1.5% of this amount.
-Which is 75 CHF per year.
-If I use Revolut card for all my foreign spending, I will save 75 CHF per year.
+For me, this is 75 CHF per year.
+If I use the Revolut card for all my foreign spending, I will save 75 CHF per year.

-Since Revolut card is a prepaid debit card, you need to top it up.
+Since the Revolut card is a prepaid credit card, you need to top it up.
+If you do not have any money on your card, you cannot use it.
 You have several choices to top it up: